BrenoFariasdaSilva/University/README.md

 ### Clone Submodule

-In case you have already cloned the repository and forgot to clone the submodule, you can use the following command to clone the submodule:
+In case you have already cloned the repository and forgot to clone the submodules, you can use the following command to clone the submodule:

 ```bash
 git submodule init